-Determining and finding who your ideal client or customer is, is probably one of the most important — and often, overlooked, parts of building a brand.
+Determining and finding who your ideal client or customer is as an online coach, is probably one of the most important — and often, overlooked, parts of building a brand.
 You see, a lot of times, we worry about setting up our offer, creating our websites, defining the products or details on the services we’re going to sell.
 We do this while forgetting that without clients, we would have no business at all.
 So, actually, it should be done all the way around.
 You need to begin by understanding who your audience is and what their needs are.

 I created something really epic for you that I know you will love.
 This free 14-page guide has everything you need to know about how to discover your target audience.
 Sign up below to get your free guide right now!

 So, if you’re like my clients and think that your ideal client is anyone willing to give you some money, let me tell you why you’re actually wrong.
 You see, the more specific you get about who that ideal person is, the more you are expanding your audience.
 The reason for that is that we sometime forget that there are billions of people in the world.
 And yes, I get that maybe your business is more local than THE WHOLE WIDE WORLD, but when you get specific, you drive the right people to your business.